-A native to the islands of the Indian ocean, this broadleaf evergreen will often grow 18 to 20 feet in the wild but can be an adaptable plant when grown indoors.
+This broadleaf evergreen will often grow 12 to 20 feet tall in the wild, but it can be an adaptable plant when grown indoors.
 It will suit your needs as either a tabletop or floor specimen.
-As a house plant, look for it to reach a maximum height of 3 to 6 feet.
+As a houseplant, Song of India will reach a maximum height of 3 to 6 feet.
 It's best to plant this species during the spring growing season, and plant parents can expect it to grow about 4 inches each year.

-If you choose the Song of India you will be rewarded with a beautiful, slow-growing plant that is easy to grow and easy to propagate from cuttings.
+If you choose to grow Song of India, you'll be rewarded with a beautiful, slow-growing plant that is easy to grow and propagate from cuttings.

 |Botanical Name||Dracaena reflexa|

-The Song of India requires bright indirect sunlight, at least four hours a day.
-You will get the most vibrant leaf coloration in these conditions but be sure to remember that too much sun is a bad thing.
-It can cause scorch which will appear as browning of the leaf tips and margins.
+Song of India requires bright, indirect sunlight for at least four hours per day.
+Your plant's foliage will become more vibrant in coloration with these conditions, but take note that too much sun is also harmful.
+It can cause leaf scorch, which will appear as browning of the leaf tips and margins.

-Dracaena reflexa is not very particular about soil.
+Song of India is not very particular about soil.
 A peaty, well-drained potting mix is best.
-It is good to remember that the more peat in the plant's soil will cause the soil to decompose faster: Alleviate this issue by repotting your plant as needed (about once per year each spring) to change its soil.
+Remember that more peat in the plant's soil will cause the soil to decompose faster: Alleviate this issue by repotting your plant as needed (about once per year each spring) to change its soil.
 One way to remedy this is by making a potting mix of your own with bark, peat, pumice, vermiculite, and perlite.

 Temperature and Humidity